-Lymphoma is not genetic, but a family history of the condition can increase someone’s risk of developing it.
+Lymphoma is not genetic, but having a family history of the condition may increase someone’s risk of developing it.

 Lymphoma is a term that refers to cancers that begin in the lymph system, the organs and tissues that hold white blood cells.

 This article explores DNA changes and lymphoma, whether it runs in families, additional risk factors for developing the condition, and possible ways to reduce the risk.

 Specific DNA changes in genes that control when and how cells grow, divide, and die can increase someone’s risk of developing lymphoma.

 Gene mutations associated with lymphoma often occur randomly, but they

 Being genetically predisposed, or having gene mutations that increase the risk of developing lymphoma, is not enough to cause someone to develop lymphoma.

 However, some genetic DNA mutations associated with lymphoma, particularly Hodgkin lymphoma, can pass from parents to children.
 And having a family history of lymphoma does